Peraxilla colensoi: Flowers and fruit

 Flowers of Peraxilla colensoi are red and orange in color.
 They usually flower in the months of October to January.
 The flowers grow in groups, and are usually found in clumps of 3 to 10.
 The flower heads usually grow up to 60 mm long.
 The buds of the flower are not able to open up by themselves.
 They require assistance from birds that try to extract the nectar from the flower.
 They twist on the top of the flower that allows it to open up and this helps the birds get nectar while also allowing the flower fertilize as well.
 The flowers are able to fall and litter the entire floor below them.

 Peraxilla colensoi also has fruits that grow to be small and oval shaped and are a yellowish golden color when they ripen.
 These fruits are eaten by the birds in the area and the seeds of the fruit are excreted by the bird.
 This allows the plant to spread to new locations.
 In order for the seed to develop it must land on a branch so it can attach with its haustoria, which are sucker like roots.
 The preferred host species for this parasitic species is Lophozonia menziesii but there are 16 other species that are known to be host species for Peraxilla colensoi.

-Food
+Predators and seed dispersers

 Peraxilla colensoi is browsed by the common brushtail possum, an invasive species in New Zealand.
 The increase in browsing by this animal has caused a great depletion in the plant species, leading to it possibly being endangered.

+The caterpillar of the endemic moth Zelleria maculata mines the leaves as well as feeds on the inside flower buds of P. colensi and as a result can affect the production of seeds of this plant.

 Since Peraxilla colensoi is a parasitic plant its seeds attach itself to its preferred host as a source of food, with its most common host being silver beeches.
 The fruit of the plant when ripe is eaten by birds.
 These birds excrete these seeds which hopefully will land on a branch and attach through its adaptive sucker roots known as haustoria.